shivabioinformatics/metagenomic-pipeline/README.md

 ___

-this This piPeline is not finished yet, the analysis will continue and this pipeline is being updated currently.
+This piPeline is not finished yet, the analysis will continue and this pipeline is being updated currently.